 The second debt management strategy that we’ll look at is the snowball method.
 It prioritises paying off the smallest debts first, regardless of interest rates.
 This approach aims to build momentum by achieving quick wins.
 The process involves listing debts from smallest to largest, making minimum payments on all but the smallest debt, and directing as much extra cash as possible towards paying off the smallest debt.

-Using the same £500 per month for debt repayment, the debt snowball would involve focusing on the smallest debt initially.
-Once I have paid that debt in full, the funds previously allocated to it are rolled into the next smallest debt, creating a snowball effect.
+Using the same £500 per month for debt repayment, you start by focusing on the smallest debt.
+Once you pay it off in full, you redirect the funds previously allocated to it toward the next smallest debt, creating a snowball effect.

-In the debt snowball method, I would make minimum payments on all debts except Debt A. With £500 a month, you would pay £150 towards Debt C, £200 towards Debt B and the remaining £150 towards Debt A.
+In the debt snowball method, I would make minimum payments on all debts except Debt A, as it has the smallest balance.
+With £500 a month, I would pay £150 towards Debt C, £200 towards Debt B, and direct the remaining £150 towards Debt A.

 Pros and Cons of the Debt Snowball Method